Jaffa (Joppa, Yaffo)

-One of the most important port cities in ancient history, the port city is strategically located at major crossroads in the center of the land of Israel.
+One of the most important port cities in ancient history, strategically located at major crossroads in the center of the land of Israel.

 Contents: